Briton Williams wins North Augusta mayoral election

 Williams and his wife Jenny Lynn have lived in North Augusta for 27 years.

-Williams is an active member is the community.
-He participates in the Optimistic Club, Chamber of Commerce, Arts and Heritage Center, North Augusta Forward and has been the Planning Commission Chairman since 2019

-Williams said it is important to reach out to young to late late 20- 30- and 40-year-olds to get their perspective on how the community can be better.
+Williams said it is important to reach out to various age groups to get their perspective on how the community can be better.

 “We are going to work hard.
 It’s going to take all of the community for us to do what we need to do.
 We’re going to need everyone working together for something bigger than themselves,” Williams said.